Well that day is here. I am now exactly my mom’s age when she asked me that question.

 But I would still like to take a pill.
 So the research began.

-And here are some interesting facts about an extract that may make facelifts obsolete:
+And here are some interesting facts about a phytoceramide supplement that may make facelifts obsolete:

-- In a four-week clinical study, 95% of participants suffering from dry, itchy, flaky skin saw completely restored hydration.
+- In a four-week clinical study, 95% of participants suffering from dry, itchy, flaky skin saw completely restored hydration using a phytoceramides supplement.

 - A 12-week study showed reversal of age-related skin wrinkling.